The sol! procedural macro

 Combined with the sol! macro’s #[sol(rpc)] attribute, CallBuilder can be used to interact with on-chain contracts.
 The #[sol(rpc)] attribute generates a method for each function in a contract that returns a CallBuilder for that function.

 If #[sol(bytecode = "0x...")] is provided, the contract can be deployed with Counter::deploy and a new instance will be created.
+The bytecode is also loaded from Foundry-style JSON artifact files.

 //!
 Example showing how to use the `#[sol(rpc)]` and #[sol(bytecode = "0x...")] attributes